Loudspeaker Crossover Design

 LEAP (a software analysis and optimizing system).

 The conjugate networks are optimized to flatten impedance and

 The crossover (with conjugate circuits) is optimized to flatten

 SPL response to within +/- 2db.

-The crossovers are built using the high quality components.
+The crossovers are built using premium quality components

 The speaker is tested and sweeps are re-measured with the